b13/ddev-keycloak/README.md

 ## Configuration

 The configuration is managed using JSON files in `.ddev/keycloak/import`.
-Add the JSON files to git so it can be shared between users.
+Add the JSON files to git, so it can be shared between users.

 Import realms and users: